arista-channel/acws/docs/b_wireless/b04_lab.md

     !!! note "EOS Version"

-        That the switch is currently running EOS-4.31.5M, this is a supported starting version for Arista SSU on the CCS-710P-16P model switch we are using in this lab.
+        Smart System Upgrade (SSU) is supported on EOS versions 4.31.5M and later on CCS-710P-12/16P switches.
+In this example, the switch is currently running EOS-4.34.0F.
+This is a supported EOS version for Arista SSU.

     ```yaml
     show version